 - Then, you will need to wait until your Switch completes the resetting process and restores it to factory settings.

-Resetting your Nintendo Switch to New Using Recovery Mode
+Resetting your Nintendo Switch Using Recovery Mode

 - In the Recovery Mode section, you will need to select the Restore Factory Settings option and press the Continue